UK ruling party MP stabbed to death during constituency meeting | Politics

 Chancellor Rishi Sunak said: ''The worst aspect of violence is its inhumanity.
 It steals joy from the world and can take from us that which we love the most.

 ''Today it took a father, a husband, and a respected colleague.
-All my thoughts and prayers are with Sir David's loved ones,'' the Indian-origin minister said.
+All my thoughts and prayers are with Sir David's loved ones,'' he said.

 UK Health Secretary Sajid Javid said Amess was a ''great man, a great friend, and a great MP killed while fulfilling his democratic role''.